frontBOI/mondial-relay/README.md

 ### Support

-You can create a PR on this project and I will review it.
+You can create an issue on this project and I will gladly consider it.
-If you prefer, you can contact me on Linkedin or by email (contact@tomblanchet.fr).
+If you prefer, you can contact me on my Linkedin or directly by email (contact@tomblanchet.fr).

 ### Credit